 If you’ve been tilting your head back to stop a nosebleed, you’ve been doing it wrong.
 Read on to learn the basics about nosebleeds and when you need to see a doctor.

 Nosebleeds are a fairly common — and generally not too serious — occurrence.
 Though the first drops of blood may take you by surprise, a bloody nose doesn’t usually cause much harm.
 Occasionally, though, it can indicate a more serious condition.
-Here are the differences and what to do in each case.
+Here are some of the basics on nosebleeds.

-Nosebleeds that occur in the front of the nose are called anterior nosebleeds, while those in the deeper tissue in the back of the nose are called posterior.
-The latter are more common in older people and may stem from daily aspirin use, high blood pressure, bleeding disorders or atherosclerosis.
-They may also occur after a blow to the face and may signal internal bleeding.
-In a posterior nosebleed, the blood flow may start high in your nose and run down into your throat.
-If any of these circumstances apply to you, seek medical attention for your nosebleed right away.
-Your doctor will be able to tell whether or not it’s serious.
+Nosebleeds that occur in the front of the nose are called anterior nosebleeds.
+Nosebleeds that occur in the deeper tissue in the back of your nose are called posterior.
+These are more common in older people and may stem from daily aspirin use, high blood pressure, bleeding disorders or atherosclerosis.

 Frequent nosebleeds may indicate an underlying medical condition, such as a deviated septum.
-The septum, comprising bone and cartilage, divides the nasal cavity in two.
-The two sides are frequently unequal (deviated).
+The septum, or the bone and cartilage in your nose, divides your nasal cavity in two.
+The two sides are frequently unequal or deviated.
 A crooked septum can impact your sinus drainage, leaving you vulnerable to sinus infections, nosebleeds and difficulty breathing.